DoubleNegation/MinecraftSkinFixer/README.md

 **NOTE: Versions 2.2 and 2.3 were removed.**
 This is because the mods for 1.6.2, 1.6.4 and 1.7.2 which shipped with them did not comply with Minecraft's EULA.
-I hope to eventually release a version 2.5 with new, compliant mods.
+***I hope to eventually release a version 2.5 with new, compliant mods.  -> This line means do NOT use the current mode.
+Minecraft fandom wiki Fxxkers.***
 *And in case you are wondering: 1.x, 2.0 and 2.1 were never released in the first place.*

 ---

+****In version 2.4, EULA violations have already been completely removed.
+Minecraft fandom wiki Fxxkers.****

 ### Supported Minecraft Versions